gymrek-lab/happler/docs/project_info/contributing.rst

 ~~~~~~~~~~~~
 If you have found a bug, please report it on `our issues page <https://github.com/aryarm/happler/issues>`_ rather than emailing us directly.
 Others may have the same issue and this helps us get that information to them.

 Before you submit a bug, please search through our issues to ensure it hasn't already been reported.
+If you encounter an issue that has already been reported, please upvote it by reacting with a thumbs-up emoji.
+This helps us prioritize the issue.

 The most helpful Github issues include
     - the version of happler you are using, although it's best to use the latest version